 It allows throws and some limited grappling techniques which changes the overall flow of the fight

-Defensive skills of Muay Chaiya makes it a great style for personal self-defense.
+The defensive skills of Muay Chaiya make it a great style for personal self-defense.

 Muay Korat hails from Korat province which lies in the North-East part of Thailand.